What You Need to Know About Measles

 - Koplik’s spots (small red rings with blue-white centers that appear inside the mouth)

-- Rash (typically appears between days three and five after the onset of early symptoms, with red bumps breaking out first on the forehead, then moving over the face, neck and body and down to the arms and feet)
+- Rash (typically appears between days three and five after the onset of symptoms, with red bumps appearing first on the forehead, then moving over the face, neck and body and down to the arms and feet)

 Complications